Browser does not support script.

 The aim of the counselling is to provide you with a safe space and supportive relationship where you are free to explore your concerns however great or small they may seem.
 The counsellor will listen in a respectful, non-judgemental manner and intervene in a way that helps you express yourself, think deeply and work through to change some of your difficulties.
 You can bring to counselling any issues, which affect your life or may be creating some unhappiness for you.

-The Counselling Service always welcomes feedback from the people who attend.
+The counselling service always welcomes feedback from the people who attend.
 We use this as learning to find ways in which to improve the quality of service provided.
 The Counselling Service encourages this feedback through an annual evaluation form, whilst also welcoming feedback informally right throughout the year.
 So once you have tried our service let us know what you think.

-The Information Centre is centrally located within the main East Park Terrace campus in Southampton.
+To book an appointment to see a counsellor contact the Students 1st team in The Student Hub within the main East Park Terrace campus in Southampton.
 You can:

-Alternatively you can access the BACP's complaints procedures detailed in the Ethical Framework for Good Practice or Southampton Solent University's Complaints Procedures.
+Alternatively you can access the BACP's complaints procedures detailed in the Ethical Framework for Good Practice or Southampton Solent University's complaints procedures.

 Page last updated on Wednesday 5 August 2015 at 3.46pm.